fleetdm/fleet/handbook/community.md

         - Minor changes to the docs.
         - Small bug fixes.
         - Additions or fixes to the Standard Query Library(SQL) are (as long as the SQL works properly and they are attributed correctly).
-        - Use the community contribution guidelines and use your best judgement.
+        - Use the Please refer to our [PRs from the community](https://docs.google.com/document/d/13r0vEhs9LOBdxWQWdZ8n5Ff9cyB3hQkTjI5OhcrHjVo/edit?usp=sharing) guide and use your best judgement.
     - If a review is needed:
-        - Request review from the related DRI.
+        - [Product DRIs](./product.md#product-dris) should approve extensive changes and new features.
+Ask in the #g-product channel in Fleet's Slack for more information.
         - Tag the DRI and the contributor in a comment on the PR letting everyone know why additional review is needed.
 Make sure to say thanks!
         - Find any open issues that are related and make a note in the comments.

 #### Communicate with contributors